chriskrycho/v5.chriskrycho.com/site/library/Reading List.md

 I try to keep this page fairly current; I last updated it on {% localeDate page.date, 'MMMM d, yyyy' %}.
 A few notes on the way this is organized and presented:

 - In the “Completed” section and for previous years, entries appear in the order I finished the books.
-- Previous years only include books I read since 2019, because I simply do not have a good log prior to that!
+- Previous years only include books from years where I actually know what I read!
 - Books are marked “(new)” if this was the first time I read them, or “(reread)” otherwise.
 - I separate out fiction and non-fiction not because I value them differently, but because they just *are* very different.
 - Links on the books themselves are affiliate links to Alibris!